RISK FACTORS:Alcohol and Heart Disease

 Following are some of the natural treatments for lowering C Reactive Protein levels and inflammation in the blood:

-Fish Oil - By now you've certainly heard about the importance of Omega 3 Fatty Acids in promoting heart health.
-Doctors and nutritionists have recommended Omega 3's for years, and recently fish oil has been the most recommended source for Omega 3 Fatty Acids.
+Fish Oil - By now you've certainly heard about the importance of omega 3 fatty acids in promoting heart health.
+Doctors and nutritionists have recommended Omega 3's for years, and recently fish oil has been the most recommended source for these compounds.

-Fish oil contains two of the most therapeutic Omega 3 Fatty Acids Ð DHA and EPA.
-These two fatty acids are the most readily absorbed by the body (much more so than the ALA found in flax seed oil), and can help reduce inflammation in the blood among other benefits.
+Fish oil contains two of the most therapeutic omega 3's: DHA and EPA.
+These two fatty acids are the most readily absorbed by the body (much more so than the ALA found in flax seed oil), and can help reduce inflammation in the blood, among other cardiovascular benefits.

 Ginger - Ginger root extract has long been used in Asian cooking, and has been used for centuries as a digestive aid and motion sickness cure, and more recently to lower cholesterol.
 Ginger can also help reduce inflammation, as it relaxes the muscles surrounding blood vessels and facilitates blood flow throughout the body.